dwrolvink/dcmdb-web/docs/theoretical_design.md

 Linked objects allow us to not have to create a new car_insurance type for every car_insurance object that we want to create.
 This would muddy up our database pretty quickly, and it would be an annoying extra step.

+> Linked objects cannot be found through the general object listing.
+They can be accessed through their respective type, or by going to the objects they're linked to.
+(They will be displayed like any other property).

 ## UDVs
 Imagine a linked-object, but having no reason to add any properties.
 Also, imagine that you don't want to create a new object every time you want to set a new value somewhere.